Kauan19-hub/Kauan19-hub/CONTRIBUTING.md

 ###

-- Write clear and objective commit messages;
+Write clear and objective commit messages;<br>
-- Ensure that your code is formatted and follows the project's standards;
+Ensure that your code is formatted and follows the project's standards;<br>
-- Whenever possible, add tests for your changes;
+Whenever possible, add tests for your changes;<br>
-- Update the documentation if your modification requires it.
+Update the documentation if your modification requires it.

 ###